 If you are an employee and have ordinary and necessary business-related expenses for travel away from home, local transportation, entertainment, and gifts, you may be able to deduct these expenses.
 Generally, you must file Form 2106 or 2106-EZ to claim these expenses.
-See How To Report, later.

 Travel expenses.
 Travel expenses are those incurred while traveling away from home for your employer.
-The assignment or job must be temporary, that is, expected to end within a fixed and reasonably short time.
-You generally cannot deduct travel expenses paid or incurred in connection with an indefinite work assignment.
+You can deduct travel expenses paid or incurred in connection with a temporary work assignment.
+Generally, you cannot deduct travel expenses paid or incurred in connection with an indefinite work assignment.